FrancisCrickInstitute/CALM_Template/README.md

 ```
 conda deactivate
 ```
-You have successfully set up an environment to run KimmelNet!
+You have successfully set up an environment!

-### Step 3: Open the notebook
+#### Step 3: Open the notebook

 The following commands will launch a Jupyter notebook:
 ```